Stages of a company transfer by visit

 Before booking an appointment with a notary, Company in Estonia OÜ will prepare the documents for a transfer of an Estonian company.
 Therefore, it is so important to send us the information about a company by email at least 10 days before your planned visit to Estonia.

 After receiving the necessary information, we will book a time with a notary and draw up a petition to re-register an Estonian company.
-On the appointed day of your arrival, we will meet at the office of Company in Estonia OÜ at Sepise 1, Tallinn, 11415, Estonia.
+On the appointed day of your arrival, we will meet at the office of Company in Estonia OÜ at Laeva 2, A entrance, 5th floor, Tallinn, 10151, Estonia.
 In 5 days after visiting the notary, you will no longer be associated with a transferred company.

 II.
 Transfer by power of attorney